William Timmons: 2018

 Timmons was elected to replace retiring Republican incumbent Trey Gowdy in South Carolina's 4th congressional district.
 His campaign slogan was "Washington is broken."
 On June 10, Timmons placed second in a 13-candidate primary–the real contest in this heavily Republican district–receiving 19.2% of the vote.
 On June 28, 2018, Timmons defeated former state senator Lee Bright in the runoff with 54.2% of the vote.
 He did not have to give up his state senate seat to run for Congress; South Carolina state senators serve four-year terms that run concurrently with presidential elections.

 Timmons defeated Brandon Brown in the November general election with 59.5% of the vote.
 He became one of the youngest U.S. representatives from South Carolina since 1972.

 2020

-Timmons defeated Democratic nominee Kim Nelson with 61.6% of the vote.
+Timmons won renomination unopposed.
+He defeated Democratic nominee Kim Nelson in the general election with 61.6% of the vote.

 2022

+2022 GOP primary results by county:

-In a four-candidate Republican primary, Timmons prevailed with 52.7% of the vote; he was the only candidate on the general election ballot as his Democratic opponent dropped out in August.
+Timmons won renomination with 52.7% of the vote in a four-candidate Republican primary.

+Timmons won re-election unopposed.
+He was the only candidate on the general election ballot as his Democratic opponent dropped out in August.

 2024

-Timmons faced state representative Adam Morgan in the Republican Primary held on June 11, 2024 and won.
-Timmons is endorsed by 2024 Republican nominee for president, Donald Trump.
-Morgan, chair of the SC Freedom Caucus, was endorsed by U.S. representative Matt Gaetz.

-Timmons faced Mark Hackett, Constitution Party nominee and Democratic Party nominee, Spartanburg County Democratic Party chair Kathryn Harvey.
-Timmons won re-election on November 5, 2024.
+2024 GOP primary results by county:

+Timmons won renomination 51.6%–48.4% against Adam Morgan, a state representative challenger from the right.
+Morgans was endorsed by several conservative House Republicans as well as former South Carolina senator Jim DeMint.
+Timmons was endorsed by Donald Trump and House Republican leadership.

+Timmons was re-elected in the general election.

 2026

-Timmons has filed paperwork for a reelection campaign in 2026.
-He faces Democratic challenger Courtney McClain.
+Timmons is running for re-election in 2026.
+In January 2026, he pledged to supporters that this would be his last re-election campaign before retiring in 2028.
+Timmons won renomination in the primary with 65.8% of the vote against two Republican challengers.